hylang/hy/docs/language/api.rst

 assoc
 -----

-`assoc` form is used to associate a key with a value in a dictionary or to set an index of a list to a value.
-It takes at least three parameters: `datastructure` to be modified, `key` or `index`  and `value`.
-If more than three parameters are used it will associate in pairs.
+`assoc` is used to associate a key with a value in a dictionary or to set an index of a list to a value.
+It takes at least three parameters: the `data structure` to be modified, `key` or `index`  and `value`.
+If more than three parameters are used, it will associate in pairs.

 Examples of usage: